GGotha/loud-prefeiturasp/architecture.md

 - List Opinions and your respectives upvotes ✔️
 - Order opinions by upvotes number ✔️
 - Create new opinion (ensure authentication) ✔️
 - Create and delete upvote (ensure authentication).
-Upvotes are unique by users and only themselves can remove your upvotes
+Upvotes are unique by users and only themselves can remove your upvotes ✔️
-- Create, edit and delete comments on opinion (ensure authentication)
+- Create, edit and delete comments on opinion (ensure authentication) ✔️
 - Authenticate with admin

   - Edit and delete opinions and comments

-- That I need
-  - When the user search opinions
-    - Search all opinions and COUNT upvotes where op.id_opinion is equal to opv.id_opinion

 ### Database Architecture